1936 Ole Miss Rebels football team

 The 1936 Ole Miss Rebels football team was an American football team that represented the University of Mississippi in the Southeastern Conference during the 1936 college football season.
 In its seventh season under head coach Ed Walker, the team compiled a 5–5–2 record (0–3–1 against conference opponents).
-The team played its home games at Vaught–Hemingway Stadium in Oxford, Mississippi.
+The team played home games at Hemingway Stadium in Oxford, Mississippi.

 The team beat the Miami Hurricanes and tied Tennessee.